moshegottlieb/SwiftSQLite/README.md

 ```
 The returned value would be 6!
 (1+2+3).

-Aggregate functions are a bit more complex, but not to much.
+Aggregate functions are a bit more complex, but not too much.
 Here's a similar example, but as an aggregate function:

 ```swift